affa24ju/MindMateApi/README.md

 - Endpoint to retrieve emotional pattern between two selected dates
 - Percentage breackdown of emotions (e.g. Glad: 40%, Sad:15%, Worried:20%...)

+**Ask AI**
+- Chat with Ai
+- Ask Ai for recipis to have a good meal
+- AI suggests receipes and says why it's good for healt
+- It can relate with previous conversation

 ## Architecture
 This is an API built with:
 - Java 21
 - Spring Boot
 - Maven
 - Spring Security (JWT authentication)
+- OpenAI
 - MongoDB database

 ## Frontend Integration